Lady Elliot Island Great Barrier Reef, Australia Travel Guide

 Use sun protection and insects for comfort and safety.

 The vacation spot provides snorkel, mask, and fins.
-Wetsuits are also available, specifically during stinger season.
+Wetsuits are also available, particularly during stinger season.

-Reef shoes or old sneakers are required for guided reef walks at low tide.
+Reef shoes or old sneakers are required for guided reef walks when the tide is out.
 These items protect your feet from sharp coral.

 Binoculars are useful for observing the island's abundant birdlife, specifically during breeding season.